jthmiller/hpstr-jekyll-theme/_posts/2015-11-24-First-Post.md

   credit: A.Whitehead
   creditlink: https://whiteheadresearch.wordpress.com/people/
 ---
 Research Interests and Posts soon to come!!!
-Until then, have a look at my publications, CV, and our [lab website](https://whiteheadresearch.wordpress.com/) Photo: Andrew Whitehead, UC-Davis.
+Until then, have a look at my publications, CV, and our [lab website](https://whiteheadresearch.wordpress.com/) Photo: Ben Dubansky, UNT.